paul-reiners/super-duper-drive/README.md

 The home page has a logout button that allows the user to logout of the application and keep their data private.

 ### Testing
 Your tech lead trusts you to do a good job, but testing is important whether you're an excel number-cruncher or a full-stack coding superstar!
 The QA team at Super*Duper*Drive carries out extensive user testing.
-Still, your tech lead wants you to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.
+Still, your tech lead wanted me to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.

-1. Write tests for user signup, login, and unauthorized access restrictions.
+1. Wrote tests for user signup, login, and unauthorized access restrictions.
- - Write a test that verifies that an unauthorized user can only access the login and signup pages.
+ - Wrote a test that verifies that an unauthorized user can only access the login and signup pages.
- - Write a test that signs up a new user, logs in, verifies that the home page is accessible, logs out, and verifies that the home page is no longer accessible.
+ - Wrote a test that signs up a new user, logs in, verifies that the home page is accessible, logs out, and verifies that the home page is no longer accessible.

-2. Write tests for note creation, viewing, editing, and deletion.
+2. Wrote tests for note creation, viewing, editing, and deletion.
- - Write a test that creates a note, and verifies it is displayed.
+ - Wrote a test that creates a note, and verifies it is displayed.
- - Write a test that edits an existing note and verifies that the changes are displayed.
+ - Wrote a test that edits an existing note and verifies that the changes are displayed.
- - Write a test that deletes a note and verifies that the note is no longer displayed.
+ - Wrote a test that deletes a note and verifies that the note is no longer displayed.

-3. Write tests for credential creation, viewing, editing, and deletion.
+3. Wrote tests for credential creation, viewing, editing, and deletion.
- - Write a test that creates a set of credentials, verifies that they are displayed, and verifies that the displayed password is encrypted.
+ - Wrote a test that creates a set of credentials, verifies that they are displayed, and verifies that the displayed password is encrypted.
- - Write a test that views an existing set of credentials, verifies that the viewable password is unencrypted, edits the credentials, and verifies that the changes are displayed.
+ - Wrote a test that views an existing set of credentials, verifies that the viewable password is unencrypted, edits the credentials, and verifies that the changes are displayed.
- - Write a test that deletes an existing set of credentials and verifies that the credentials are no longer displayed.
+ - Wrote a test that deletes an existing set of credentials and verifies that the credentials are no longer displayed.